Welcome to Liechtenstein. A place that sounds like a sneeze and feels like someone built a postcard and forgot to add people.

 Vaduz Castle is overlooking the town from a hill, a short walk from the center.
-It’s really a postcard view with the alps in the background, which I’m sure the prince enjoys as he sips his morning coffee while towering above his loyal subjects.
+It’s really a postcard view with the alps in the background, which I’m sure the prince enjoys as he sips his morning coffee while looking down upon his loyal subjects.

 360 photos